NginxProxyManager/nginx-proxy-manager/README.md

 - Fix Proxy Hosts, if origin only accepts TLSv1.3
 - Only use TLSv1.2 and TLSv1.3
 - Uses OCSP Stapling
-  - Needs manual migration if you use custom certificates, just upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/ssl/custom/npm-[certificate-id]` folder
+  - Needs manual migration if you use custom certificates, just upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder
 - Smaller then the original
-- Runs the admin interface on port 81 with ssl (https)
+- Runs the admin interface on port 81 with https
-- Default page runs also with ssl (https)
+- Default page runs also with https
 - Uses [fancyindex](https://gitHub.com/Naereen/Nginx-Fancyindex-Theme) if you use the npm directly as webserver
 - Expose INTERNAL backend api only to localhost
 - Easy security headers, see [here](https://github.com/GetPageSpeed/ngx_security_headers), enabled by default if you enable hsts